Finitary coding and Gaussian concentration for random fields: Configuration spaces, finitary codings, and Gaussian concentration

+While not one of our main results, the following theorem shows that Gaussian concentration implies isomorphism to a Bernoulli shift, an important observation that, to the best of our knowledge, has not been explicitly noted before.

 \begin{definition}[Bernoullicity] Let $(B^{\Zd},(S^j)_{j\in\Z^d},\nu)$ be a measure-preserving shift dynamical system.
-We say it is \emph{Bernoulli} if it is measure-theoretically isomorphic to a $d$-dimensional Bernoulli shift. \end{definition} A measure-theoretic isomorphism is a coding map that is invertible modulo null sets: after removing sets of measure zero in the source and target, it restricts to a bijection with a measurable inverse.
-Since $B$ is finite in this section, the target $d$-dimensional Bernoulli shift can also be taken to be $B$-valued.
+We say it is \emph{Bernoulli} if it is measure-theoretically isomorphic to a $d$-dimensional Bernoulli shift. \end{definition} A measure-theoretic isomorphism is a coding map that is invertible modulo null sets: after removing sets of measure zero in the source and target, it becomes a bijection with a measurable inverse.
+Since $B$ is finite in this section, the target Bernoulli shift can also be taken to be $B$-valued.

-\begin{theo}[Gaussian concentration implies Bernoullicity] \leavevmode\\ Let $Y=(Y_i)_{i\in\Z^d}$ be a $B$-valued random field whose law $\nu$ is ergodic for the shifts $S^j:B^{\Z^d}\to B^{\Z^d}$, $j\in\Z^d$, and assume that $\nu$ satisfies Gaussian concentration.
+\begin{theo}[Gaussian concentration implies Bernoullicity] \leavevmode\\ Let $Y=(Y_i)_{i\in\Z^d}$ be a $B$-valued random field whose law $\nu$ is ergodic for the shifts, and assume that $\nu$ satisfies Gaussian concentration.
 Then $\big(B^{\Z^d},(S^j)_{j\in\Z^d},\nu\big)$ is Bernoulli. \end{theo}

-\begin{proof} By Proposition \ref{prop:gcb-implies-BuP}, $Y$ has the blowing-up property and therefore also the almost blowing-up property, which we do not define here.
-The latter is equivalent to $Y$ being a coding of an i.i.d.\ random field; see \cite[Chs.
-III-IV]{shields/1996} for $d=1$, and note that the same argument applies for all $d\ge1$.
-Finally, by Ornstein's isomorphism theory for amenable group actions (valid for all $d\ge1$ for the action of $\Zd$), any factor of a $d$-dimensional Bernoulli shift is Bernoulli; see \cite{OrnsteinWeiss1987Amenable}.
-This completes the proof. \end{proof}
+\begin{proof} The argument proceeds through the blowing-up property.
+If $Y$ has this property (see below), then it satisfies in particular the almost blowing-up property, which is known to be equivalent to being a coding of an i.i.d.\ random field; see \cite[Chs.
+III--IV]{shields/1996} for $d=1$, and note that the same argument applies for all $d\ge1$.

-It is worth noting that Bernoullicity admits several equivalent characterizations, one of which we find particularly appealing: finite determination.
-Unlike Bernoullicity, which is formulated in abstract ergodic-theoretic terms, finite determination has a more concrete and constructive flavor, as it concerns the approximation of the process by its finite-dimensional marginals.
-This perspective aligns naturally with Gaussian concentration, which is concerned with controlling the fluctuations of local observables.
-To state it, we recall three notions.
-Let $\nu$ and $\nu'$ be distinct shift-invariant probability measures on $B^{\Zd}$.